Icinga/icinga2/doc/8-migration.md

 There are still generic templates available for your convenience which may or may not be re-used in your configuration.
-For instance, `generic-service` includes all required attributes except `check_command` for an inline service.
+For instance, `generic-service` includes all required attributes except `check_command` for a service.

 Sample configuration files are located in the `conf.d/` directory which is included in `icinga2.conf` by default.